7sharp9/write-you-an-inference-in-fsharp/Hindley-Milner-Mutable.md

 # Hindley Milner Mutable inference

-This implementation is based on algorithm w from [tomprimozic/type-systems/algorithm_w](https://github.com/tomprimozic/type-systems/tree/master/algorithm_w)
+This implementation is based on algorithm w from [tomprimozic/type-systems/algorithm_w](https://github.com/tomprimozic/type-systems/tree/master/algorithm_w), the code is located in [HMMutable](HMMutable/).

 This implementation uses several optimizations over a naive implementation.
 Instead of explicit substitutions when unifying the types it uses updateable references.